MicroEJ/docs/ApplicationDeveloperGuide/js/index.rst

  JavaScript
 ============

-Besides Java, the MicroEJ engine allows to develop applications in JavaScript.
+MicroEJ allows to develop parts of an application in JavaScript.
+Basically, a MicroEJ Application boots in Java, then it initializes the JavaScript runtime to run a mix of Java and JavaScript code.

 .. figure:: images/js_runtime.png